 The lounge has a pretty wide variety of different seats, including these two loungers just outside the entrance.

-As part of the refresh of the lounge, Amex installed these cool travel-themed wall decor items.
+As part of the refresh of the lounge, Amex installed these cool travel-themed wall decor items that have become something of a fixture at newer lounges.
 This one, which includes a TV showing the football du jour, was put behind a long table where a family of six or so people had set up shop for the afternoon.

 A similar display was found just around the corner, too.